awsdocs/aws-cloudformation-user-guide/doc_source/cfn-whatis-howdoesitwork.md

 1. Save the template locally or in an S3 bucket\.
 If you created a template, save it with a file extension like: `.json`, `.yaml`, or `.txt`\.

-1. Create an CloudFormation stack by specifying the location of your template file, such as a path on your local computer or an Amazon S3 URL\.
+1. Create a CloudFormation stack by specifying the location of your template file, such as a path on your local computer or an Amazon S3 URL\.
 If the template contains parameters, you can specify input values when you create the stack\.
 Parameters enable you to pass in values to your template so that you can customize your resources each time you create a stack\.

    You can create stacks by using the CloudFormation [console](cfn-console-create-stack.md), [API](https://docs.aws.amazon.com/AWSCloudFormation/latest/APIReference/API_CreateStack.html), or [AWS CLI](https://docs.aws.amazon.com/cli/latest/reference/cloudformation/create-stack.html)\.
 **Note**